zerebos/BetterDiscordAddons/Themes/TransientMaterial/README.md

  - `--tm-selected-item` - This is the color for selected items such as selected channel and server.
 Also acts as hover for friends list.
  - `--tm-hover` - Color for hovering over most items like channels and server.
  - `--tm-active` - Color that shows during clicking on an item like channel or server.
+ - `--tm-solo` - Set this to 0 to be used with Beard's theme (default) or 1 to use it on its own.